Once an application is submitted, depending on the type of credit, it will go through several stages of review.

 Besides approving an application or not, underwriters can also recommend that the amount of credit be modified.
 Perhaps they will approve a smaller amount or they may believe that a factor such as the borrower’s income qualifies him or her for a higher credit limit.

 This is a second, more in-depth check of all the given data.
 This round of review may uncover any discrepancies in key areas such as:

 - Social Security numbers

-If they find any variances between the application and official records, they will need to verify the correct information, which can cause delays.
+If there are any variances between the application and official records, further investigation may be needed, which can cause delays.